ECCENTRIC: a fast and unrestrained approach for high-resolution in vivo metabolic imaging at ultra-high field MR: Discussion

-Water images acquired with both fully sampled and accelerated ECCENTRIC exhibit very high correlation coefficients (Suppl.
-Figs.\ref{fig:WaterVols} and \ref{fig:Phantom}).
-While correlation coefficients between ground truth and accelerated ECCENTRIC acquisitions are generally lower for metabolic images (Figs.\ref{fig:MetabVolAcc}-\ref{fig:MetabPatAcc}) than for water images, visual assessments show that the quality of metabolite mapping of healthy brain and tumors is preserved across all accelerations.
-To explain the discrepancy between results on metabolites and water images, we note that contrary to the water images where correlation coefficients are determined straight from the reconstructed images, the correlation coefficients of metabolic images are influenced also by other pre- and post-reconstruction steps in the processing pipeline such as water removal, fat removal and LCModel fitting.
-These pre- and post-reconstruction steps introduce additional variability and lower correlation coefficients.
-In particular, metabolites that are specific for tumor metabolism such as Gly \cite{Ganji2016} and 2HG \cite{Andronesi2012} have high signal in the tumors but low background outside the tumors.
-The low background levels of 2HG and Gly outside of tumors have high variability due to noise-like structure, which leads to decreased correlation coefficients for these metabolites when calculated over the entire brain image.
-However, tumors are still mapped well by these metabolites across all acceleration factors.
+While correlation coefficients between the ground truth and accelerated ECCENTRIC acquisitions generally exhibit lower values for metabolic imaging (Fig.\ref{fig:MetabVolAcc}) compared to water imaging (Fig. \ref{fig:Phantom} \& Suppl.
+Figs. S1), visual assessments indicate that the quality of metabolite mapping in the healthy brain is consistently preserved across all acceleration levels.
+Notably, the discrepancy between the results for metabolites and water images arises from the fact that, unlike water images where correlation coefficients are directly determined from reconstructed images, the correlation coefficients for metabolic images are influenced by additional processing steps such as water removal, fat removal, and LCModel fitting.
+These additional processing steps of MRSI data introduce variability that contributes to the lower correlation coefficients observed in metabolic imaging results.

-The 3D-ECCENTRIC ${}^1$H-FID-MRSI clinical protocol showed robust performance in glioma patients, where 19 patients had good MRSI quality, and only one patient had low MRSI quality which could not be analyzed due to motion artifacts.
+The 3D ECCENTRIC FID-MRSI showed robust performance in healthy volunteers.
 The high quality of the data was achieved through the use of third-order shimming, which provides more uniform $B_0$ field across the brain, as well as the shortened scan time, which minimized the scanner drift and possibility of subject motion.
 The scanner drift typically ranged from 5-10~Hz over a 10min scan time.